Cost of living · Tulsa, Oklahoma · 2026

 How much does housing cost in Tulsa?

 A 2-bedroom apartment in Tulsa costs approximately $1,217 per month based on HUD Fair Market Rent data.
-Housing makes up about 17% of the total monthly budget.
+At about 35% of the monthly needs budget, housing is the largest cost category here.

 Is Tulsa more expensive than the national average?